 (1) Guidelines for the Resolution of Faculty Grievances

 In addition to the FAS’s policies and procedures specific to sexual and gender-based harassment (please see Section F, “Sexual and Gender-Based Harassment”), please note the following.
-Any faculty member may bring forward for resolution on his/her/their own behalf any grievance that alleges discrimination on the basis of race, color, sex, gender identity, sexual orientation, religion, creed, national origin, ancestry, age, protected veteran status, disability, genetic information, military service, pregnancy and pregnancy-related conditions, or other protected status or that contends that proper procedures have not been followed in decisions regarding promotion or reappointment.
+Any faculty member may bring forward for resolution on his/her/their own behalf any grievance that alleges discrimination on the basis of race, color, sex, gender identity, sexual orientation, religion, creed, national origin, ancestry, age, protected veteran status, disability, genetic information, military service, pregnancy and pregnancy-related conditions, or other protected status or that contends that a material deviation from proper procedures may have affected a promotion or reappointment outcome.
 The review process, which includes both informal and formal mechanisms for the resolution of grievances, consists of four stages:

 a.
 A faculty member with a concern should, in the first instance, take the matter to the appropriate department chair.

 b.
 If the issue cannot be resolved satisfactorily between the faculty member and the department chair, the faculty member may consult on a confidential basis with either the Dean for Faculty Affairs and Planning or with a designated equal employment opportunity officer within the Faculty of Arts and Sciences, as appropriate.
 These advisers are presumed to be well informed about the procedures and policies of the Faculty.
 At the request of the grievant, they will attempt to resolve the issue.

 c.
 If the faculty member has taken these steps and the matter is still unresolved, the faculty member may elect to file a formal grievance.